 So, we need you to think about what you could share - what you do, or what works (or not), what challenges you or your project have and how you deal with it, or some observations or reflections.

-Practical presentations are 45 minutes and you don't have to be the CEO, the Project Director or the Chief Scheduler.
-You might present to a specialist stream, or you might be identified to present for all of the symposium audience.
+Practical presentations are 40 minutes and you don't have to be the CEO, the Project Director or the Chief Scheduler.
+You might present to a specialist stream, or you might be identified to present for the whole symposium audience.

 Submit your presentation proposal (an outline of about 150 words including how long you want to speak) and let's see where it goes from there.